herberto08/plugin.audio.spotify2-releases/README.md

 - macOS Intel/Apple Silicon: universal legacy Spotty for auth/token/playback in the current released branch. **Not user-tested:** no user test has yet been completed for this branch.
 - Android X86/`x86_64`: legacy auth/token payloads only; no silent legacy playback fallback. **Not user-tested:** no user test has yet been completed for this branch.

+## Spotify Web API limits and quota handling

+Spotify2 uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api) for browsing, metadata and optional account-profile information.
+Each request is associated with the configured application **Client ID**.
+Using a personal Client ID can avoid sharing one application's traffic with unrelated installations, but it does not bypass Spotify's limits.
+A development-mode application is subject to its own allowlist and quota restrictions.

+- **Rate limits:** Spotify calculates the application-wide rate over a rolling 30-second window and does not publish one fixed request count for every app.
+Spotify2 therefore uses a process-shared API gate, at least two seconds between requests and a conservative local budget of eight requests per 30 seconds.
+HTTP 429 responses activate the server-provided `Retry-After` delay; cached data is reused where safe instead of immediately repeating calls.
+- **`GET /v1/me`:** Spotify documents no endpoint-specific limit of ten calls.
+Spotify2 uses this request only for optional background profile restoration, reuses the persistent profile and suppresses repeated profile requests for one hour.
+Failure or rate limiting does not invalidate credentials or the playback token.
+- **Artist albums:** `GET /v1/artists/{id}/albums` currently accepts at most **10 items per response** (default 5).
+This is a response page-size limit, not a limit of ten requests or ten albums in total.
+Spotify2 follows the endpoint's `offset`/`next` pagination when building Kodi pages.
+- **Quota modes:** [Development mode and extended quota mode](https://developer.spotify.com/documentation/web-api/concepts/quota-modes) are separate from the rolling rate limit.
+Development-mode requests also count against endpoint quota buckets whose groupings and exact limits Spotify may change.
+Spotify2 distinguishes ordinary rate limiting from `QUOTA_EXCEEDED`, stops further calls through the shared gate and avoids caching a gated empty response as a successful result.

+See Spotify's current [rate-limit documentation](https://developer.spotify.com/documentation/web-api/concepts/rate-limits) and the endpoint reference for [Get Artist's Albums](https://developer.spotify.com/documentation/web-api/reference/get-an-artists-albums).

 ## Repository purpose

 This repository contains only official release downloads, minimal installation documentation and licensing information.
 Issues, pull requests, projects, wiki and discussions are disabled.